pmaxwellward/manual/Presets.md

 Module presets are sorted alphabetically by filename.
 However, (since Rack 2) if a filename begins with numerical digits followed by `_` (regex `/^\d+_/`), that prefix is not displayed to the user, so you can apply your own custom preset sorting order.
-For example, the above screenshot uses the following preset filenames.
+For example, the presets from [VCV Drum Machine](https://library.vcvrack.com/VCV-Drums/DrumMachine) (pictured) use the following filenames.
 ```txt
 /presets/DrumMachine/00_House.vcvm
 /presets/DrumMachine/01_House 2.vcvm